Ferlab-Ste-Justine/ferload-client-cli/native-image/README.md

 **--no-fallback** don't allow fallback native creation (binary that contains the JAR and call the JVM installed) --force-fallback can be used to always build this kind of binary

 **--allow-incomplete-classpath** allow un-resolved type at build-time, really common when the JAR dependencies tree is big but you only use part of it

-**--report-unsupported-elements-at-runtime** ignore possible missing fields / methods at build time it's good and bad, sometimes the build will failed for a feature your app don't at runtime

 **-H:IncludeResources=application.conf** all the src/main/resources you want, it's a regex